bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What ARIA and screenreaders are, and how to make a website accessible?
+<h3>Q. What ARIA and screenreaders are, and how to make a website accessible?</h3>

 Screen readers are software programs that  provide assistive technologies that allow people with disabilities (such as no sight, sound or mouse-ing ability) to use web applications.
-You can make your sites more accessible by following ARIA standards such as semantic HTML, alt attributes and using [role=button] in the expected ways
+You can make your sites more accessible by following ARIA standards such as semantic HTML, alt attributes and using [role=button] in the expected ways.

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. How to use data- attribute in html5?
+<h3>Q. How to use data- attribute in html5?</h3>

 Any attribute on any element whose attribute name starts with **data-** is a data attribute.
-The data-* attributes gives us the ability to embed custom data attributes on all HTML elements.
+The data-\* attributes gives us the ability to embed custom data attributes on all HTML elements.
 The stored (custom) data can then be used in the page\'s JavaScript to create a more engaging user experience.

 **Example:**